unitreerobotics/unitree_ros_to_real/README.md

-Packages Version: v3.8.3
+Packages Version: v3.8.4

 # Introduction
 This package can send control command to real robot from ROS.
 You can do low-level control(namely control all joints on robot) and high-level control(namely control the walking direction and speed of robot).

-This version is suitable for unitree_legged_sdk v3.8.3, namely B1 robot.
+This version is suitable for unitree_legged_sdk v3.8.4, namely Aliengo robot.

 ## Packages: